pyvivid/K8S-References/04_01_Networking-Basics.md

 Address          HwType        HwAddress            Flags  Mask    Iface
 ```
 <br>
-Now as of now, these network namespaces have no network connectivity, they have no interfaces of their own and they cannot see the underlying host network.<br>
+As of now, these network namespaces have no network connectivity, they have no interfaces of their own and they cannot see the underlying host network.<br>
-Two network namespaces can be connected to each other using a virtual ethernet cable called Pipe.
-It is a virtual cable with 2 interfaces on each of the ends.
+To connect a network namespace to the underlying host or to connect two network namespaces we can create and use a virtual ethernet cable called Pipe.<br>
+The pipe acts like a virtual cable with 2 interfaces on each of the ends.
-To connect them run the command:<br>
+To create a Pipe, we need to create with both the ends defined as below:

 ```# ip link add veth-red type veth peer name veth-blue```